brianglass/anastasis/files/weekday_vespers1.md

 <span style="color:red">Others, of the Mother of God.
 Same melody.</span>

-Wholly enslaved since my youth to shameful passions and great depravity, I have completely blackened that which is in GodÂ’s image<a href="#_ftn25" id="_ftnref25"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[25]</span></a> and I quail, All-praised Lady, at the judgement to come, when I shall stand before your Son and God.
+Wholly enslaved since my youth to shameful passions and great depravity, I have completely blackened that which is in God’s image<a href="#_ftn25" id="_ftnref25"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[25]</span></a> and I quail, All-praised Lady, at the judgement to come, when I shall stand before your Son and God.
 Now therefore, before the end, Pure Virgin, give me cleansing of my passions and redemption of offences.

 I tremble at the judgement seat, the eternal penalty of the fire, the sentence, against which there is truly no appeal, the gnashing of teeth<a href="#_ftn26" id="_ftnref26"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[26]</span></a> and the savagery of the worm that does not sleep,<a href="#_ftn27" id="_ftnref27"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[27]</span></a> All-blameless Virgin.
 Therefore in anguish of heart I implore you to deliver me from the fearful condemnation.

-When my soul is about to be forcibly parted from my bodyÂ’s limbs, then stand by my side and scatter the counsels of my bodiless foes and smash the teeth of those who implacably seek to swallow me down, so that I may pass unhindered through the rulers of darkness who wait in the air,<a href="#_ftn28" id="_ftnref28"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[28]</span></a> O Bride of God.
+When my soul is about to be forcibly parted from my body’s limbs, then stand by my side and scatter the counsels of my bodiless foes and smash the teeth of those who implacably seek to swallow me down, so that I may pass unhindered through the rulers of darkness who wait in the air,<a href="#_ftn28" id="_ftnref28"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[28]</span></a> O Bride of God.

 <span style="mso-bidi-font-style:italic">Glory.
 Both now.</span> <span style="color:red">Theotokion.</span>